marielme/vibe_art/README.md

 ## Description

-This work explores the intersection of body movement, generative art, and reactive music.
-Inspired by the fluidity of Swan Lake and the energy of electric portals, the piece transforms the performer into both artist and instrument.
+This gallery explores the intersection of body movement, generative art, and reactive music.
+The project showcases an iterative creative process, documenting the evolution from simple particle systems to complex musical interactions.

-The prompt journey evolved from simple Voronoi diagrams to watercolor-like particle systems, finally arriving at this portal-hitting game aesthetic with Claude AI logo particles.
-The music dynamically responds to body positioning, creating unique performances each time.
+**The Creative Journey:**
+- Started with basic particle systems and dots
+- Evolved into geometric Voronoi diagrams
+- Experimented with watercolor painting aesthetics
+- Culminated in a musical performance piece with Claude AI logo particles and Swan Lake theme

-The artistic practice centers on making ML accessible and playful - turning pose detection into an instrument for spontaneous digital performance art.
+Each experiment demonstrates different aspects of making ML accessible and playful - turning pose detection into an instrument for spontaneous digital performance art.

 ## Browser Compatibility